harnalashok/CatEncodersFamily/README.md

 # CatEncodersFamily

 We use network centrality measures such as degree, eigenvector centrality, pagerank and others to transform categorical features of a tabular data to numerical values.
+This is a totally new way of transformation of categorical features to numerical features.

 Install as: